eoli3n/eoli3n.github.io/_posts/2021-12-29-syncthing-battery-draining.md

 ## Conditions

-Conditions are long time events, based on state.
+Conditions are long time events, based on states.
 I used it to check if the screen is unlocked or the battery is discharging.

 ![conditions]({{site.baseurl}}/assets/images/easer/conditions.png){: width="300" } ![unlocked]({{site.baseurl}}/assets/images/easer/unlocked.png){: width="300" } ![charging]({{site.baseurl}}/assets/images/easer/charging.png){: width="300" }